cs4241-20a/a2-shortstack/README.md

 When a grid is created it will be blank (all fields are grey) and the first cell in the grid represent today (highlighted with a grey border).
 User can track their progress on their goal by clicking on a cell.
 Click on a grey cell will result in the cell turing green (action done today), click on a green cell will make the cell red with represents a failure to complete the action.
-A click on a red cell makes the cell yellow which is meant to represnts days on which an action didn't need to be completed (if a user wants to only do the action few times a week).
+A click on a red cell makes the cell yellow which is meant to represents days on which an action didn't need to be completed (if a user wants to only do the action few times a week).
 Finally, a click on a yellow block will result the cell to come back to status quo (grey).

 ## Base requirements